itspangler/Adereon/methods.md

 To situate myself, I downloaded some files of different features on Earth's moon from the [USGS](https://webgis.wr.usgs.gov/pigwad/down/moon_dl.htm), which could be used to determine the extent of what I'd be mapping.
 Specifically, I downloaded (1) a raster file of the moon, and (2) a vector file of the moon's quadrants.
 They each covered the moon's full extent and thus serve as a kind of "basemap" in my fantasy GIS.

-![Full extent of the moon/my mapping territory](screenshots-and-images/figure-02.png) *Full extent of the moon/my mapping territory*
+![Full extent of the moon/my mapping territory](screenshots-and-images/figure-02.png) *Figure 02: Full extent of the moon/my mapping territory*

 I selected a few quadrants to georeference against

-![My selected extent for Adereon](screenshots-and-images/figure-03.png) *My selected extent for Adereon*
+![My selected extent for Adereon](screenshots-and-images/figure-03.png) *Figure 03: My selected extent for Adereon*

 On to georeferencing!